URL rules are an easy create way to create sources passively if the visiting URLs have distinct words or snippets in the

 How URL Rules Work

 When URL rules are set HYROS will watch the URL that people visit from.
 Many times our users already have UTMs on these URL or they have distinct text in them.

 For example organic Facebook will always send users to a URL with the parameter “?FBCLID” added.

 Another example is if you already have set up UTM parameters on your ORGANIC traffic.
 For example, a visit from youtube may have ?utm=youtube in the URL of the visitor.

 You can create a rule that will allow HYROS to spot these unique terms and if spotted attribute a source to the visitor.
 This allows you to easily plug large tracking gaps from organic and easy to miss sources.

 How To Create a URL Rule

 Creating URL rules is easy.
 To do so just go TRACKING ->URL RULES.
 Then click “+New URL Rule”

-THEN : Analyze the text of visiting URLs you would like to track.
-For example if you are sending traffic with a URL that looks like this “yoursite.com?utm=youtube” you will want to use the unique text “utm=youtube”.
+Then analyze the text of visiting URLs you would like to track.
+For example, if you are sending traffic with a URL that looks like this “yoursite.com?utm_source=youtube” you will want to use the unique text “utm_source=youtube”.

 Paste this text in the “Words to match” form.
 Here is an example: